-Since it's early in the month, you might be wanting some Tips on Packing and Shipping Cookies for the holidays.
+Since it's early in the month, I thought I'd post some Tips on Packing and Shipping Cookies for the Holidays.
 If you're sending cookies to friends and family here and overseas (military), you'll want to get started.
 I've put together a few helpful hints, and I welcome any other tips that have worked for you.
-There are many ways to actually send cookies--USPS, FedEx, UPS.
+There are many ways to actually send homemade cookies -- USPS, FedEx, UPS.

 Tips on how to Pack Cookies to Ship.